galkinvv/pradeque/README.md

  * fbvector: opt-in to allow copying via memcpy
   * pradeque: doesn't require copy constructor for operations not involving elements in the middle.
  * fbvector: autodetect and use jemalloc
-  * pradeque: optimize performance for jemalloc case; split out allocator api alllowing using non-standard allocator with extra options to free
+  * pradeque: optimize performance for jemalloc case; split out allocator api allowing using non-standard allocator with extra options to free
 * tradeoffs: for first version tradeoffs may be made assuming system with large virtual address space and for which address computations are a lot faster than memory access.
 * tradeoffs: for first version tradeoffs may be made assuming compiler that can optimize out any calculation that has all data available in compile time (inlining with specific parameters).
 * tradeoffs: extra memory vs iteration speed
   * tge bigger block allows faster iteration, the smaller block allows more efficient memory usage
-  * require block size to be minimal for iteration speed be nearly equal to speed for very bif block
+  * require block size to be minimal for iteration speed be nearly equal to speed for very big block
   * be traditional, look how tgis is implemented in existing containers
    * all current deques limiting the size in term of bytes
    * gcc std vector uses 1 as min size.